By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 How the architecture components interact with each other

-.
-However, it may not be immediately clear how the Ui
+Logic to make changes in the Model and saves to Storage.
+However, it may not be immediately clear how the Ui is

 then updated to give visual feedback to the User.
 The updating of the Ui is actually done through a combination